Recycling and Waste

 - Details of your bin collection day will appear in the right-hand column.

-Download the recycling calendar to mark when your recycle bin is collected for future reference.
+Download and print the recycling calendar to mark your collection.

 Alternatively, if you are unsure when your bin collection day is please contact Council on 1300 79 49 29.